Point, Sittwe

-Viewpoint, popularly known as Point, is the principal attraction in Sittwe, the capital of Arakan State, Myanmar (also known as Burma).
+Viewpoint, popularly known as Point, is the principal attraction in Sittwe, the capital of Rakhine State, Myanmar.
 It is an urban park which serves mainly as a viewing deck into the Indian Ocean and the nearby scenery.

 Location

 It is the southernmost tip of the city and looks out onto where the Bay of Bengal and the mouth of the Kaladan River meet.
 It is built on a rock jutting out into the Indian Ocean, with the ocean to the west and the river on the east.
 The Point consists of the main deck, an old look-out tower, a modern lighthouse, a few statues of Rakhine cultural aspects, including a Rakhine mythical creature, Byala (known as Nawa Rupa in Burmese), and a scene of two wrestlers competing in Kyin wrestling, the traditional wrestling of the Rakhine people, and part of the Sittwe Beach.
 The two main roads of Sittwe, the Old Strand and the New Strand Roads, converge at the entrance to Point.

 The Dhanyawadi Naval Base of the Myanmar Navy forms the northern border of Point.